 When dealing with communication headsets, the application of the first method is wrong.
 That is, noise measurements performed in the absence of the operator with the microphone closed to the headset does not take into account the strong coupling occurring between the sound source and the ear of the exposed worker.
 Nevertheless, the application of the second method is still absurd.
-That is, noise measurements performed 10 cm outside the worker's ear are collected outside the headset too and give information of the environmental background noise rather than that emitted by the headset.
+That is, noise measurements performed 0.10 m outside the worker's ear are collected outside the headset too and give information of the environmental background noise rather than that emitted by the headset.
 Therefore, the application of the third method is the only one admitted and noise measurements must be performed very closed to the ear and must then be post-processed for adequate correction.
 In particular, for communication personnel the sound pressure value has to be detected within the area between the sound source and the ear; for example, at the cavum conchae or in the ear canal.

 In this respect, a series of international standards (ISO 11904) have been drafted specifying methods for the determination of sound immission from sources placed closed to the ear.
-Part 1 of the series [8] describes measurements carried out using miniature or probe microphones inserted in the ears of human subjects (microphone in real ear - MIRE technique).
-Part 2 [9] describes measurements carried out using a manikin equipped with ear simulators including microphones (manikin technique).
+Part 1 of the series [10] describes measurements carried out using miniature or probe microphones inserted in the ears of human subjects (microphone in real ear - MIRE technique).
+Part 2 [11] describes measurements carried out using a manikin equipped with ear simulators including microphones (manikin technique).

-By applying a frequency-dependent pressure transformation to the sound levels recorded within the ear, typical sound pressure levels external to the ears that could have produced the internal measured values are recovered and can be used for comparison with accepted standards for assessing noise exposure.
+By applying a frequency-dependent pressure transformation to the sound levels recorded within the ear (real ear for MIRE-technique and artificial ear for the manikin technique), typical sound pressure levels external to the ears that could have produced the internal measured values are recovered and can be used for comparison with accepted standards for assessing noise exposure.
 This frequency-dependent transformation is based on the gain exerted by the ear at different frequencies; that is, its frequency response.
 The resonance gain of the ear canal appears at 2500 Hz, while that of the concha comes out at 5-6 kHz.
-The gain level is around 10 dB [10,11].
+The gain level is around 10 dB [12,13].

-3. EXPERIMENTAL STUDY
+3 EXPERIMENTAL STUDY